-We’re helping to make Kingston Hospital’s Cancer Services the best they can be.
+and help us make Kingston Hospital’s Cancer Services the best they can be!

-We are a diverse group of people affected by cancer with different backgrounds and skills but we all have one thing in common: we believe the voices and experiences of patients and carers can be a real force for positive change.
+Whatever background and skills you have, we believe the voices and experiences of patients and carers can be a real force for positive change.

-We meet at Kingston Hospital approximately every three months and also become involved in specific projects or committees.
+The group meets at Kingston Hospital approximately every three months and gets involved in specific projects or committees.

-Our experience has shown us that we are listened to and that we can make a difference to the Hospital’s policies.
+Our experience has shown us that we are listened to and that we can make a difference to patient experience and cancer care.

-To strengthen the voice of all those affected by cancer within the Kingston Hospital NHS Foundation Trust.
+Strengthen the voice of all those affected by cancer within our hospital.

 Being involved in the design and carrying out of surveys with patients and carers

-Ensuring that patients’ views and experience are always considered when improvements are being made to cancer services
+Ensuring that patients’ voices and experiences are always considered when improvements are being made to cancer services

 Reviewing local and national developments in cancer care – including information from the annual National Cancer Patient Experience Survey